xapian/xapian-docsprint/advanced/admin_notes.rst

 of tables.
 The following tables always exist:

- - A posting list table, which holds a list of all the documents indexed by each term in the database.
+ - A posting list table, which holds a list of all the documents indexed by each term in the database, and for chert also chunked streams of the values in each value slot.
  - A record table, which holds the document data associated with each document in the database.
- - A termlist table, which holds a list of all the terms which index each document.
+ - A termlist table, which holds a list of all the terms which index each document, and for chert also the value slots used in each document.

 And the following optional tables exist only when there is data to store in them (in 1.0.1 and earlier, the position and value tables were always created